tox4j/deprecated-tox4j/README.md

 If you get "Av" or "Core" already defined errors, try setting the Protobuf Facet output directory to target/generated and adding target/generated as a sources directory in "File > Project Structure".

+If SBT project import fails, try importing the IDEA modules from `project/idea-modules`.

 ## Contributing